novemus/webpier/README.md

 ## Using

-The easiest way to get started is to download and install the [prebuilt](https://github.com/novemus/webpier/releases) package for Debian, Windows and MacOS platforms.
+The easiest way to get started is to download and install the [prebuilt](https://github.com/novemus/webpier/releases) package for Linux, Windows and MacOS platforms.

 On the first start, you will be prompted to define the local *pier* identity.